A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Experiments Results

 The first interesting finding in Figure~\ref{fig:results} is that choosing the system that performs best on average does not significantly increase the total number of song streams.
 This implies that no single `best system' for all users performs much better than the baseline (existing production system).
 Importantly, if we were to follow a traditional A/B test approach, we might erroneously decide to use the system currently in production for everyone, because no other system produces an increase in streams that is statistically significant at the population level.

-We show in Table~\ref{tab:assignment} the percentage of users that would be assigned to each recommender system, depending on the treatment assignment policy that is used.
-Recall that our analysis was conducted using cross-validation, so the table was built using out-of-sample treatment assignments for all users.
+We show in Table~\ref{tab:assignment} the percentage of users that would be assigned to each system when the entire data are used to estimate treatment assignment policies.
+Recall that our analysis was conducted using nested cross-validation, so the table was built using out-of-sample treatment assignments for all users.
 The first row in the table shows that different systems may be selected as the `best system' (on average) depending on the cross-validation folds used to compare the systems: System $T=1$ is selected for 6 out of 10 folds, whereas System $T=2$ is selected for the other 4 folds.
 Combined with Figure~\ref{fig:results}, this suggests that there is no real performance difference between the systems when applied to the entire population.

 However, total streams can be increased substantially when different systems are applied to different users.
-Table~\ref{tab:assignment} shows that the treatment assignment policies that were estimated using machine learning (OP, CP, and TP) exhibit high heterogeneity in their treatment assignments, and these policies also perform substantially better (as shown in Figure~\ref{fig:results}) than assigning the single best recommender system to everyone.
+Table~\ref{tab:assignment} shows that the policies that were estimated using machine learning (O-learner, E-learner, and A-learner) exhibit high heterogeneity in their treatment assignments, and these policies also perform substantially better (as shown in Figure~\ref{fig:results}) than assigning the single best playlist generation system to everyone.
 To control for the fact that high heterogeneity may be the result of using different folds to estimate the models, we computed the entropy in treatment assignments for each test fold, and then obtained the average entropy across all 10 folds (i.e., column 4 in Table~\ref{tab:assignment}).
-As we can see, all three policies exhibit a large entropy (i.e., high heterogeneity) in treatment assignments within the folds, resulting in substantially more streams.
+As we can see, all metalearners exhibit a large entropy (i.e., high heterogeneity) in treatment assignments within the folds, resulting in substantially more streams.